UC Personal Insight Essays: Prompts and Tips

 Standardized Testing Changes at the University of California

 In May 2020, as the pandemic wreaked havoc on the U.S. educational system (not to mention the rest of the country/world), the UC Board of Regents voted to make all of their universities test-optional for students applying to enroll in fall 2021 and fall 2022.
 By itself, such an announcement was hardly notable, with hundreds of other high-profile colleges making similar temporary policy changes due to the impact of COVID-19.
-It was the changes for fall 2023 and fall 2024 applicants that shocked the higher education universe…
+It was the changes for fall 2022 applicants (and beyond) that shocked the higher education universe…

-To everyone’s astonishment, this gargantuan system that garners over a quarter of a million applicants per year decided to go “test-blind,” beginning in the 2022-23 application cycle.
-This means that, for in-state applicants, none of the nine schools listed above will even look at an SAT or ACT score.
-The University of California aims to develop their own UC-endorsed test by 2025.
+To everyone’s astonishment, this gargantuan system that garners over a quarter of a million applicants per year decided to go “test-blind,” moving forward.
+This means that, for in-state applicants, none of the nine schools listed above will even look at an applicant’s SAT or ACT score anymore.
 So, what’s the takeaway here for you, a future UC applicant?
 Simple: the essays matter more than ever before as they will be your main opportunity to differentiate yourself from swarms of other well-qualified applicants.